 - La Paz County: 7.6 percent

-While you can generally expect an increase to the total sales tax of one and a half to three percent in most cities across the state, the tax rates vary drastically by location—even within counties that otherwise charge a lower rate.
+While you can generally expect an increase to the total sales tax of 1.5 percent to 3 percent in most cities across the state, the tax rates vary drastically by location—even within counties that otherwise charge a lower rate.

 Major cities in Arizona charge the following sales tax (for retail) in addition to state and county taxes: